Submitting Voting Changes for Review

 (P.O.
 Box 66128, Washington DC 20035) is no longer in effect.

-of all United States Postal Service mail including certified mail and express mail.
+United States Postal Service mail including certified mail and express mail should be addressed to:

 Civil Rights Division